-3 Are any types of compensation or benefits generally subject to specific corporate governance requirements or approval by shareholders or government?
+Are any types of compensation or benefits generally subject to specific corporate governance requirements or approval by shareholders or government agencies?
+What is the general process for obtaining approval?

 All types of compensation and benefits are subject to the specific corporate governance requirements that apply to a company based on its corporate governance structure.
-Under the May 2015 amendment of the Companies Act, a stock corporation may be composed of one of three corporate governance structures: a company with auditors; a company with three committees; or a company with an audit committee.
-(Note: In this chapter, 'executives' refers to directors in a company with auditors, directors in a company with an audit committee and both directors and officers in a company with three committees.)
+Under the May 2015 amendment of the Companies Act, a stock corporation may be composed of one of three corporate governance structures:

+- · a company with auditors;

+- a company with three committees; or

+- · a company with an audit committee.

+Note: in this chapter, 'executives' refers to directors in a company with auditors, 'directors' in a company with an audit committee and both 'directors' and 'officers' in a company with three committees.